teosoph/cypress-cucumber___telnyx.com/README.md

 `./node_modules/.bin/cypress open` or `npx cypress open`

 - After a while, the cypress will open.
-- In the window that opens, click on any of the tests: \*.cy.js
+- In the window that opens, click on any of the tests: \*.feature